 Here are four steps to conduct a worthwhile consumer behavior analysis and make changes that count.

-When building a customer behavior analysis strategy, you need to have a goal in mind to track progress and give yourself the best chance of success.
+When building a customer behavior analysis strategy, you need a goal to track progress and give yourself the best chance of success.

 Instead of analyzing and changing too many things at once, narrow your analysis to a single question that gives you clarity and direction.